 Our aim is to ensure that all children experience and benefit from a smooth transition from Early Years Foundations Stage to Year 1 (KS1) so that the quality of learning enables children to continue to make at least good progress.
-The transition from Reception to Year 1 presents a unique challenge as learning is governed by the National Curriculum for the first time and the focus of learning through play changes across the year to a more directed approach from a unit to the individual classrooms of year one.
+It will also ensure that children feel safe and comfortable with this next step in their learning journey, which in turn should make this transition an enjoyable and less stressful one.
+The transition from Reception to Year 1, presents a unique challenge as learning is governed by the National Curriculum for the first time and the focus of learning through play changes across the year to a more directed approach where they were taught within a unit to the individual classrooms in Year One.

-This policy also ensures that parents are fully informed about the transition process and how children will be supported through this so that they also see transition as a process rather than an event.
-For some children transition can be challenging or stressful and therefore timescales for transition are variable to meet the individual needs of child or cohort, however, these will be discussed regularly with the Phase Leader to ensure changes occur in a timely manner.
+This policy also ensures that parents are fully informed about the transition process and how children will be supported through this, so that they also see transition as a process rather than an event.
+For some children transition can be challenging or stressful, and therefore timescales for transition are variable to meet the individual needs of a child or cohort, however, these will be discussed regularly with the Phase Leader to ensure changes occur in a timely manner.
 This policy should be read in conjunction with the Hillcross Curriculum Intent and Curriculum Implementation overviews.